wifitanmalo/fame_or_shame/README.md

 ### Minimum and Maximum Grade

-In the attributes of the Subject class, you will find the following variables:
+In the attributes of the fos.service.Subject class, you will find the following variables:

     // minimum score to approve
     public static final double passing_score = 3.0;